elba7r/system-v9/erpnext/docs/user/manual/en/website/add-products-to-website.md

 ### Item Groups

 Items can be grouped together in items groups.
 To see a listing of the existing item groups to go: `Stock > Items and Pricing > Item Group`.
-Out of the box, ERPNext comes with a collection of item groups that you can use.
+Out of the box, Revalue ERP comes with a collection of item groups that you can use.
 Click `Products` to select it and then click `Edit` to open it up.

 * Click the **Show in Website** check box.
 * Change the route to `products`.